symbol/symbol-docs/source/guidelines/writing-a-guide.rst

 8. Push your changes and create a `pull-request <https://help.github.com/articles/creating-a-pull-request/>`_.

    Don't worry if you don't get everything right on the first try.
 The repository maintainers will proofread and edit the content to follow the :doc:`documentation style guide <style-guide>`.

+For more information about the ``symbol-docs`` repository continue reading the :doc:`../handbook/documenting` guide.